Alex Jones Safe At Twitter But Banned From YouTube And Facebook

 Alex Jones is a conservative radio host that’s recently been removed from several websites, including YouTube and Facebook.
 The reason that the platforms gave Jones is that his content has been labeled as hate speech.

 However, Twitter’s CEO has spoken up and said that they will not ban Alex Jones from their platform.
-Jack posted a message explaining his thought-process, according to the BBC.
+Jack posted a message explaining his thought process, according to the BBC.

 “We didn’t suspend Alex Jones or Infowars yesterday.
 We know that’s hard for many but the reason is simple: he hasn’t violated our rules.
 We’ll enforce if he does.”